 Frequently Asked Questions (FAQs)

-My practice is located in North London in North Finchley, N12 - less than ten minutes walk from Woodside Park tube station (Northern Line) and North Finchley bus station.
+My practice is located in Hanover, Brighton BN2, and North Finchley, North London N12 - less than ten minute's walk from Woodside Park tube station (Northern Line) and North Finchley bus station.